 I essentially made the same quilt top twice (with different fabric assignments), made my quilt sandwich with Warm and Natural cotton batting in the middle and then quilted using my Dual Feed Foot.
 Since I wanted the quilting to stand out, I switched over to Aurifil 40wt cotton thread (color #2310—Light Beige).

 I finished up with binding made out of the same canvas.

 The pattern makes a table runner that measures 13″ x 53″, the perfect size for my table but you can make additional

 “wedges” and trapezoids to make your runner longer.

-make your own table runner — get the free pattern!
+make your own table runner — get the pattern!